A Case for Library-Level k-Means Binning in Histogram Gradient-Boosted Trees

 \section{Related Work}

-In recent years, gradient-boosted decision trees (GBDTs) have become the dominant choice for large-scale tabular prediction thanks to highly optimized "histogram" implementations that reduce split search from O(n) to O(\# bins) per feature by pre-binning continuous inputs.
-LightGBM introduced leaf-wise growth together with GPU-friendly, histogram-based training and a gradient-based one-side sampling scheme to speed up the scan over candidate bins \citep{LightGBM}.
+In recent years, gradient-boosted decision trees (GBDTs) have become the dominant choice for large-scale tabular prediction thanks to highly optimized "histogram" implementations that reduce time complexity from $O(N\log N)$ to $O(N)$ per feature by pre-binning continuous inputs.
+LightGBM introduced leaf-wise growth together with GPU-friendly, histogram-based training to parallelize histogram-building and split-finding on large datasets \citep{LightGBM}.
 XGBoost introduces a weighted quantile sketch to obtain approximate split points that are $\epsilon$-accurate even on distributed data \citep{XGBoost}.
 CatBoost further refines this pipeline with ordered boosting and efficient handling of categorical features, yielding state-of-the-art accuracy on many public benchmarks \citep{CatBoost}.
 Scikit-learn, a package for easy application of ML algorithms, recently added \texttt{HistGradientBoosting} as a re-implementation of these histogram algorithms for GBDTs, providing a convenient baseline for academic comparisons \citep{ScikitLearn}.

-Although the histogram abstraction is now standard, the \emph{choice of binning strategy} has received surprisingly little dedicated study.
-All major libraries employ equal-frequency (quantile) binning; the only divergences are LightGBM's gradient-based one-side-sampling and XGBoost's quantile sketch that prioritize high-loss regions \citep{LightGBM}\citep{XGBoost}.
+Although the histogram abstraction is now standard, the \emph{binning step itself} has attracted surprisingly little study.
+All three major libraries—XGBoost, LightGBM, and CatBoost—still build their histograms from equal-frequency (quantile) cuts.
+Their main differences lie elsewhere: (1) XGBoost replaces the naïve \(O(N\log N)\) per-feature sort with a weighted quantile sketch—a streaming algorithm that yields $\epsilon$-accurate percentiles in \(O(N)\) time and sub-linear memory, allowing for distributed quantile binning \citep{XGBoost}; (2) LightGBM applies gradient-based one-side sampling (GOSS) \emph{after} bins are formed, keeping rows with large gradients to speed up tree growth \citep{LightGBM}; (3) CatBoost introduces ordered boosting and specialized handling of categorical features \citep{CatBoost}.
+Thus, despite diverse engineering optimizations, the underlying assumption that equal-frequency bins are “good enough” remains \textbf{largely unchallenged.}